elixir-europe/rdmkit/pages/national_resources/no_resources.md

 ## Domain-specific infrastructures/resources
-The following resources and tools are relevant to the implemention of data management practices relevant to your specific research area/topic:
+The following resources and tools are relevant to the implemention of data management practices in your specific research area/topic:

 * [Norwegian node of the European genome-phenome archive for sensitive human (genetic) data](https://ega.elixir.no/)
 * [National Norwegian services for sensitive (personal) data - Tool Assembly RDMkit Page](https://rdmkit.elixir-europe.org/tsd_assembly.html)